ossf/community/README.md

 ### Supply Chain Integrity Work Group
 #### GUAC

 <img align="left" src="https://github.com/ossf/community/assets/51727488/c6aa7dc1-5d8a-4269-bb5b-2258ae473329" alt="image">

+Software supply chain attacks are on the rise and it’s hard to know what your software is at risk for and how to protect it.
+Many tools are available to help you generate Software Bills of Materials (SBOMs), signed attestations, and vulnerability reports, but they stop there, leaving you to figure out how they all fit together.

+[GUAC (Graph for Understanding Artifact Composition)](https://guac.sh/) aims to fill in the gaps by ingesting software metadata, like SBOMs, and mapping out relationships between software.
+When you know how one piece of software affects another, you’ll be able to fully understand your software security position and act as needed.

 Currently, we have office hours and community meetings; Check the [OpenSSF Google Calander](https://calendar.google.com/calendar/u/0?cid=czYzdm9lZmhwNWk5cGZsdGI1cTY3bmdwZXNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) for a time that fits your needs.